 (Get-Service -Name wuauserv).StartType

-There are 4 possible types of starting services:
+There are 4 possible startup types for Windows services:

 - Automatic — automatic start during Windows boot.